 The Texas Cancer Registry uses a measure called "Relative Survival" which is commonly reported by the National Cancer Institute's Surveillance Epidemiology and End Results (SEER) Program (http://seer.cancer.gov).
 Relative survival presents cancer survival adjusted for other causes of death by comparing the survival among patients with cancer, to the expected survival rates in a comparable population (by age, gender and race) without cancer.
 Texas relative survival rates use the life tables available in SEER*Stat software, which are for U.S. populations by race for White, Black, and all Other (Asians and Pacific Islanders and American Indians, Alaskan Natives).

-Comparisons of Relative Cancer Survival Rates, Texas and SEER
+Comparisons of Relative Survival for 10 Leading Cancers, Texas and SEER

-Five-Year Relative Cancer Survival Rates by Diagnosis Stage
+Comparisons of 5-Year Cancer Survival Rates by Diagnosis Stage, Texas Adults

-Five-Year Relative Cancer Survival Rates, Leading Cancer Sites
+Five-Year Relative Cancer Survival Rates, Texas Cases, Leading Cancer Sites

 Please Note: Relative Survival is problematic for Texas, with our large Hispanic population, and other race groups, since SEER has not yet provided Hispanic-specific life tables to adjust for competing causes of death.
 Therefore, the Texas Cancer Registry does not calculate Relative Survival by race and ethnicity.
 In contrast, Cause-Specific survival uses the specific cause-of-death on the death certificate, and only counts it if it is a cancer death.
 Since Cause-Specific survival analysis does not require life tables, the Texas Cancer Registry presents cause-specific survival by race and ethnicity.